DinoKao23/Operation-Nike-Sales-Growth-Initiative/Docs/Proposal/business_problem_definition.md

 - Reduced Modeling Development Time: Efficiency in developing and deploying models, reducing the time from concept to actionable insights.
 - Accessibility and Speed of Data Analysis: Ensuring key data is easily accessible and can be quickly analyzed to support agile decision-making.
 - Improved Use of Machine Learning: Effective application of machine learning techniques to uncover patterns and predict future market trends and consumer behaviors.
 # Produce Project Plan
-- Initial Assessment of Tools (Technology) and Techniques (Analytics)
 ### Tools (Technology)
 - SQL Databases: For structured data storage, enabling efficient data retrieval and management.
-- Python: for data manipulation, analysis, and machine learning with libraries such as pandas, NumPy, and scikit-learn.
+- Python: for data manipulation, analysis, and machine learning with libraries such as pandas, NumPy, and sci-kit-learn.
 - Data Visualization Tools: Tableau for creating interactive dashboards to present insights.
 - Machine Learning Platforms: TensorFlow or PyTorch for developing predictive models to forecast market trends and consumer behavior.
 ### Techniques (Analytics)
 - Descriptive Analytics: Summarize historical data to identify sales trends and patterns in customer behavior.
 - Predictive Analytics: Use statistical models and machine learning to forecast future trends based on historical data.
 - Data Mining: Employ clustering for customer segmentation and association analysis to uncover purchase patterns.
 ### Data Toolkit Items
 - Dashboards, Reports, Data Feeds, Data Science & ML.
 ### Project Plan
 - Sprint 0: Business Problem Definition, Setting up a collaborative environment (shared folders, notebooks, files, repo, etc.), Finding the datasets.
 - Sprint 1: Descriptive Analytics Dashboard, ETL pipeline, ERD, Data Dictionary, SQL warehouse, Data Governance, Data Lineage.